EdenWise/hjcrc/HJCSIC.md

 From this, she created an ethical code and warned people away from selfishness.
 She helped the less fortunate.
 A more peaceful age prevailed.
-The age lasted for a while... as long as her son's stressed life held out.
+The age lasted for as long as her son's stressed life held out.
-The source of the impetus (his suffering) was kept largely quiet.
+The impetus of the peaceful age (his suffering) was kept largely quiet.
 They found it hard to give up their distinction.
-The seer (the narcissist's supervisor), having been superseded for a time, saw some selfishness and got "crafty" (Gen 3:1).
+The seer (the narcissist's supervisor), having been superseded for a time, noticed the selfishness and got "crafty" (Gen 3:1).
-He repeated their visits to the less fortunate, tempted them to label other people as weaker, and for doing so, offered them some protection under the narcissists.
+He repeated their visits to the less fortunate, tempted them to label other people as weaker, and for doing so, offered them some inclusion with the narcissistic men.
 The tempted turned on those that were aiding them.
 The help balked.